jewel/clearskies/protocol/core.md

 would need to keep a buffer of outgoing files on local storage while waiting for the server.

-As with subtree copies and  the client should keep a cached copy of the metadata for the entire tree for efficiency reasons.
+As with subtree copies and partial copies the client should keep a cached copy of the peer's manifest for efficiency reasons.

-Computer resources
+Computer Resources
 ------------------

 This section is a set of recommendations for implementors and are not part of